-- > Issuance of Sustainability Declarations or Proofs of Sustainability according to ISCC EU System Document 203 for material despite no valid certificate being available at the time of dispatch of the sustainable material (physical delivery).
-In the case of a paper trader issuing of a Sustainability Declaration or Proof of Sustainability despite no valid certificate being available at the time of issuance - Selling one batch of sustainable material multiple times (multiple accounting) - > Accounting or declaring biomass or other materials or products as sustainable, although the sustainability of the material or product cannot be fully traced, verified or validated (e.g. due to missing, incomplete or incorrect self-declarations, sustainability declarations and/or mass balance calculations or negative mass balances) - Major non-conformities on farm or plantation level, such as nonconformities with ISCC requirements classified as "immediate" requirements laid down in 202-2 "Agricultural Biomass - ISCC Principles 2-6" - False declaration or relabeling of material or products, especially in the case of waste and residues - Provision of false greenhouse gas information, in particular (individual) greenhouse gas emission values, to recipients of sustainable material - > Claiming the amount or the sustainability characteristics (e.g. the GHG savings) of a batch of sustainable material multiple times, for example, in different EU Member States or under different regimes that cover the same sustainability characteristics (e.g. GHG savings or renewability) - Making false claims with a direct reference to ISCC or using the ISCC logo without the consent of ISCC (violation of the guidelines stated in ISCC System Document 208 "Logos and Claims")
+- Issuance of Sustainability Declarations or Proofs of Sustainability according to ISCC CORSIA System Document 203 for material despite no valid certificate being available at the time of dispatch of the sustainable material (physical delivery).
+In the case of a paper trader issuing of a Sustainability Declaration or Proof of Sustainability despite no valid certificate being available at the time of issuance - > Selling one batch of sustainable material multiple times (multiple accounting) - Accounting or declaring biomass or other materials or products as sustainable, although the sustainability of the material or product cannot be fully traced, verified or validated (e.g. due to missing, incomplete or incorrect self-declarations, sustainability declarations and/or mass balance calculations or negative mass balances) - > Major non-conformities on farm or plantation level, laid down in ISCC CORSIA System Document 202 - > False declaration or relabeling of material or products, especially in the case of waste and residues - > Provision of false life cycle emissions information, in particular actual life cycle emissions values, to recipients of sustainable material - Claiming the amount or the sustainability characteristics (e.g. the GHG savings) of a batch of sustainable material multiple times, for example, in different States or under different regimes that cover the same sustainability characteristics (e.g. GHG savings or renewability) - Making false claims with a direct reference to ISCC or using the ISCC logo without the consent of ISCC (violation of the guidelines stated in ISCC System Document 208 "Logos and Claims") - Non-compliance with the ICAO CORSIA reporting requirements for CORSIA certified economic operators